Q: Why do Christians baptize?

 Q: Is there something the church does, then to "mark" the event when baptized children do come to faith in Jesus Christ?

 Yes - confirmation.
 As baptized infants grow, faith grows through the hearing of God's Word.
-When they mature spiritually to the point of making a public affirmation of t he Christian faith (saying "yes" to God!) - typically after a three-year confirmation teaching ministry for junior high students - they confirm their faith.
+When they mature spiritually to the point of making a public affirmation of the Christian faith (saying "yes" to God!) - typically after a three-year confirmation teaching ministry for junior high students - they affirm their faith.

 Q: What should I do if I'm an adult and have never been baptized?
 Is it too late?

 Absolutely not.
 Lutheran Christians baptize infants, children, youth, and adults regardless of age, gender, race or ethnic background.
 Jesus tells a story (see Luke 15:11-32) of a father whose son runs away from the family home.
 After a time away, this son realizes how lost he now is without his father, and decides to return home and beg to become a servant in his father's house.
 But once the father sees his son, he immediately celebrates and welcomes him back into the family with open arms!
-So it is with our Heavenly Father - God - and his love for all those who have run away from him.
+So it is with our Heavenly Father - God - and his love for all of us.

 Q: If I was baptized as a child, then left the church, and now have experienced a conversion to faith in Jesus Christ, can I get re-baptized?